-The integration of RE2, which we acquired on April 25, 2022, is ongoing.
-While we believe that both organizations share common values and cultures and that the acquisition will help us expand our product portfolio, serve additional markets and further our product development efforts, integration involves significant risk and management attention.
+We are in the early stages of integrating with RE2, which we acquired on April 25, 2022.
+While we believe that the organizations share common values and cultures and that the acquisition will help us expand our product portfolio, serve additional markets and further our product development efforts, integration involves significant risk and management attention.
 If these efforts divert management time and company resources from our product development efforts, the commercial production and release of our Guardian XO and Guardian XT products could be delayed.
 The development and sales of our Sapien products could also be adversely affected.
-If we are not able to successfully integrate RE2 and achieve the expected benefits of the acquisition while managing the development and commercialization of our products, in particular the Guardian XT, Sapien 6M and Guardian XO, commercialization of our products could be delayed, which would adversely impact our ability to generate revenue, our overall profitability and our operating performance, and the value of our investment in RE2 could be adversely affected and we may be required to recognize an impairment loss on the write down of our assets and goodwill, which could materially and adversely affect our financial results.
+If we are not able to successfully integrate RE2 and achieve the expected benefits of the acquisition while managing the development and commercialization of our core products, the Guardian XO and Guardian XT, commercialization of the Guardian XO and Guardian XT could be delayed, which would adversely impact our ability to generate revenue, our overall profitability and our operating performance, and the value of our investment in RE2 could be adversely affected.